A Houthi drone strikes an Israeli airport in a rare hit as Israel steps up Gaza City attacks

 In Gaza City, the Israeli military on Sunday leveled another high-rise tower that housed hundreds of displaced Palestinians and urged people to move south as it intensified its offensive on the city.

-Sunday's ruling, made in response to a petition by Israeli human rights groups alleging starvation in Israeli prisons, marked a rare instance of Israeli legal restraint on its own war policies that have drawn indignation and outrage abroad.
+Sunday's ruling, made in response to a petition by Israeli human rights groups alleging starvation among Palestinians in the country's prisons, marked a rare instance of Israeli legal restraint on its own war policies that have drawn indignation and outrage abroad.

 After Israel's killing of Houthi Prime Minister Ahmed al-Rahawi last Thursday, the militants vowed to escalate their attacks targeting Israel and merchant ships navigating the vital Red Sea trade route.

-On Sunday, one of several Houthi drones launched from Yemen slipped through Israel’s defense system and crashed into the passenger terminal at the Ramon International Airport near the resort city of Eilat, the Israeli Airports Authority said, sending smoke plumes billowing, diverting flights over southern Israel and inflicting light shrapnel wounds on a 63-year-old man.
+One of several Houthi drones launched from Yemen on Sunday slipped through Israel’s sophisticated defense system and crashed into the passenger terminal at the Ramon International Airport near the resort city of Eilat, the Israeli Airports Authority said, diverting flights over southern Israel and inflicting light shrapnel wounds on a 63-year-old man.

 Houthi military spokesperson Brig.
-Gen. Yahya Saree said the group had fired eight drones at Israel in a sign the rebels “will escalate their military operations and not back down from their support for Gaza.”
+Gen. Yahya Saree said the group had fired eight drones at Israel to signal that the rebels “will escalate their military operations and not back down from their support for Gaza.”
 He warned that Israeli airports “are unsafe and will be continuously targeted.”

-The Israeli military said it intercepted three Houthi attack drones near Israel's border with Egypt and was investigating why it failed to detect the fourth drone that struck Ramon Airport as a hostile aircraft.
-The drone did not set off air raid sirens at the airport.
+The Israeli military said it intercepted three Houthi drones near Israel's border with Egypt and was investigating why it failed to identify the fourth drone that struck Ramon Airport as a threat.

 The Houthis have stepped up their aerial attacks on Israel in recent months, including by deploying warheads with cluster munitions that scatter smaller bomblets over a large area and can evade Israeli air defenses.

-Saying that they were acting in solidarity with the Palestinians, the Houthis began firing missiles and drones into Israel after the Oct.
-7 Hamas-led attack on southern Israel ignited the Israeli military’s devastating campaign in Gaza.
-Hamas militants killed 1,200 people, mostly civilians, and abducted over 250 in the attack.
+Saying that they were acting in solidarity with the Palestinians, the Houthis began firing missiles and drones into Israel after Hamas' Oct.
+7, 2023 attack on Israel ignited the Israeli military’s devastating campaign in Gaza.
+Hamas militants killed 1,200 people, mostly civilians, and abducted over 250 in their assault on southern Israel.

 Before Sunday's assault, the most damaging Houthi attack was in May, when a Houthi missile struck near Israel’s main Ben Gurion Airport, prompting international airlines to cancel flights to Tel Aviv for months.